 What is a violent crime?

-By definition, a violent crime is when an offender threatens or uses force upon a victim or victims.
+By definition, violent crime is when an offender threatens or uses force upon a victim or victims.
 In the United Kingdom, any violence towards another person is a criminal offence – violence is a serious crime and is taken very seriously, more so than property crime.
 If you would like to talk to us about the criminal injuries compensation tariff or anything else, get in touch and we’ll do our best to help you.

 What is a violent injury?